This site requires a more recent version of Adobe Flash Player to function properly.

 Key drivers of Pfizer's value that present opportunities for upside or downside to the current Trefis price estimate for Pfizer:

-Pfizer is currently the world's biggest pharmaceutical company in terms of revenues.
+Pfizer is the world's biggest pharmaceutical company in terms of revenues.
 It was founded in 1849 and went public in 2004.
-In October, 2009, Pfizer completed the acquisition of pharmaceutical giant Wyeth for $68 billion.
-The firm operates in two main segments: Bio-pharmaceutical and Diversified.
+In October, 2009, Pfizer completed the acquisition of pharmaceutical giant Wyeth for $68 billion and went on to acquire Hospira in 2015 which positions it strongly in sterile injectibles and biosimilars market.

 Loss of patents impacting sales